jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Reaffirm interest
 * Reference something specific discussed

-There may be additional interaction with the recruiter:
+There may be additional interaction with recruiters:
 * Respond to emails promptly
 * Be polite in recruiter communication
 * Check spelling and grammar in emails